jamonserrano/plumber-box/README.md

 ```

 > The border width will be substracted from the padding.
+>
+> Inside borders cannot be used with 0 padding.

 #### Outside
 Use the CSS `outline` property to add outside borders: